fputc - put a byte on a stream

 - [CX] The file descriptor underlying stream is not a valid file descriptor open for writing.

 - [CX] An attempt was made to write to a file that exceeds the maximum file size.

-- [XSI] An attempt was made to write to a file that exceeds the process' file size limit.
+- [XSI] An attempt was made to write to a file that exceeds the file size limit of the process.

 - [CX] The file is a regular file and an attempt was made to write at or beyond the offset maximum.